TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 ```

-The fields are mainly the same as those produced by frahmbuild, and detailed in practice 1, with the exception on the accession field which may contian an alphanumeric idetifier for the protein family.
+The fields are mainly the same as those produced by frahmbuild, and detailed in practice 1.
+The exception is the accession field which may contian an alphanumeric idetifier for the protein family, or be blank as it is in this case.

 </p>
 </details>